itayperry/itayperry/README.md

 I am Itay Perry 🌱 a Junior Front End Developer ⚡ Currently working mostly with Angular/React.

-I'm a big fan of Front End technologies, but I'm currently also learning some Rust 🔭🦀 :)
+I'm a big fan of Front End technologies, but I'm also learning some Rust 🔭🦀 :)